-Notification type Description

-Threat notifications Select to be notified on threats detected by SpIDer Guard.
+Notification type Description Threat notifications Select to be notified on threats detected by SpIDer Guard.
 Clear if you do not want to be notified.
 By default, these notifications are enabled.

-Critical notifications Select to be notified on the following critical issues:
+Critical notifications Select to be notified on the following critical issues:.
+Connections waiting for Firewall to reply are detected.

-• Failures to make a protected copy.

 Clear if you do not want to be notified on the issues listed above.
 By default, these notifications are enabled.

-Major notifications Select to be notified on the following major issues:

-• Device is blocked.

-• An attempt to access a protected object is blocked by Preventive Protection.

-• Attempt to change system date and time is blocked.
+Major notifications Select to be notified on the following major issues: An attempt to access a protected object is blocked by Preventive Protection.
+Attempt to change system date and time is blocked.
 New version is available.
 Virus databases are out of date.
 Clear if you do not want to be notified on the issues listed above.
 By default, these notifications are enabled.

-Minor notifications Select to be notified on the following minor issues:

-• Successful update.

-• Update failures

-Clear if you do not want to be notified on the issues listed above.
+Minor notifications Select to be notified on the following minor issues: Successful update.
+Update failures Clear if you do not want to be notified on the issues listed above.
 By default, these notifications are disabled.

-License Select to be notified on the following issues:

-• Your license period is expiring.

-• Valid license is not found.

-• The current license is blocked.
+License Select to be notified on the following issues: Your license period is expiring.
+Valid license is not found.
+The current license is blocked.